gmc-code/PC-microbit-micropython/docs/quizzes/images_quiz.rst

 .. multichoice::

-    According to standard code naming principles outlined in the text, what case style should be used for naming constants?
+    According to standard code naming principles, what case style should be used for naming constants?
     [ ] lower case letters | Incorrect.
 Lowercase is typically reserved for variables and functions.
     [ ] CapWords formatting | Incorrect.
 CapWords (CamelCase) is standard formatting for class structures.
     [x] ALLCAPS formatting | Correct.
 Naming principles specify that constants should be written in ALLCAPS, such as PIN or HEART.